-Significant uses for surface water include irrigation and the drinking water supply.
-The Ministry of Health administers the Drinking-water Standards for New Zealand which defines good quality drinking water and the maximum concentrations of chemical, microbiological and radiological contaminants that are acceptable for public health.
-The standards apply to all water intended for human consumption, food preparation, utensil washing and personal hygiene - whether it is a public or private water supply.
+Common uses for roof water include irrigation and drinking water supply.
+The Drinking-water Standards for New Zealand 2005 (DWSNZ 2005) which are administered by the Ministry of Health, define good quality drinking water and the maximum concentrations of chemical, microbiological and radiological contaminants that are acceptable for public health.
+The standards apply to all water intended for human consumption, food preparation, utensil washing and personal hygiene - whether the water is from a public or private supply.
 The exception is bottled water which is subject to different standards set in regulation under the Food Act and in the Food Standards Code.

-This guidance aims to help food businesses that use a surface water supply ensure that it is safe to use, and maintains the safety and suitability of food.
+This guidance aims to help food businesses that use a roof water supply ensure that it is safe to use, and maintains the safety and suitability of food.